 July 3, 2008 at 13,441 miles

 With a 2000-plus-mile road trip approaching in less than 2 weeks it was time to address the GT’s tire status.
 It was clear the rears needed replaced.
 They seem to average about 7,000 miles, and the odo was at 13,400 on the second set.
 However, the fronts were original, and hadn’t quite reached the wear bars.
 This trip is going to mightily long!
 Thank goodness I have car insurance to keep me covered every step of the way.
 Some people can feel they are being overcharged for their car insurance, so maybe try somewhere new like youi car insurance.
 No harm in enquiring.
+It’s best to keep an eye out for top tips for cheaper car insurance too to get the best prices.
 Read more

 The Ford GT collected some bugs in June of 2008 during its return from the high desert and Willow Springs Raceway.
 It got a thorough cleaning after this trip and before I installed an iPod cable to allow iPhone charging without sucking up the GT’s sole power point.
 But I still couldn’t get the iPhone to talk to the Ford GT’s aftermarket JVC head unit.